CMartinezLombilla/CML_LowSurfaceBrightness_scripts/README.md

    - **Directory:** `/IGL-HSC`
    This directory contains scripts for extracting and analyzing the Intra-Group Light (IGL) in groups of galaxies using HSC PDR2 images.
 There are folders for three different methods to extract the IGL; however, the fully completed and reviewed method from our research is the one based on the distance map (located in `/Method-DistancesMap`).
 The subfolders and scripts here are also numerically prefixed to suggest the proper execution sequence.

-## Contributors

-This project was developed years ago by myself and Felipe.
-It represents work we did during our research, and we do not plan to actively improve or maintain it.
-The code is provided as-is to help other astronomers and researchers with the tools we needed at that time.

-## Disclaimer

-This software is provided "as-is", without any warranty or guarantee of support.
-Use it at your own risk.
-We make no guarantees that the code is bug-free or suitable for your research purposes.
-The project is not actively maintained, and no further improvements will be made.

 ## Requirements